DiegoBelPe/DiegoBelpe/README.md

 Passionate about web development especially on the front end

-Skills: LARAVEL / PHP / JS / HTML / CSS
+Skills: REACT/ NODE / JS / HTML / CSS

 - 🔭 I’m currently working on this page.
 - 📫 How to reach me: dbeltranpereira@gmail.com